 - Work/Life Balance – Flexibility and control over one’s own schedule, enabling individuals to attend doctors’ appointments and matching work hours with available childcare

-- Time Gains – Dedicating hours of time per day that were previously taken up by commuting to more productive and enjoyable activities, such as additional hours to invest in work or spending time with family
+- Time Gains – Dedicating hours of time per day that was previously taken up by commuting to more productive and enjoyable activities, such as additional hours to invest in work or spending time with family

 - Physical Health – Fitting more time for exercise and sleep into every day, and the ability to prepare healthier foods at home rather than grabbing fast food near the office